esarandon/esarandon/README.md

-## Hi!
+# Hi!

-My name is estanislao sarandón and I'm a software developer.
+I’m Estanislao — a full-stack developer with a strong backend focus and a background in sustainability leadership.

-After a decade of leading sustainability projects ♻️, I recently became a software developer 🖥️.
+After a decade of leading sustainability projects ♻️, I transitioned into software development to bring my passion for problem-solving and systems thinking into the tech world.
+I specialize in building scalable, secure applications using C#, Python, and JavaScript/TypeScript, with hands-on experience in frameworks like .NET, React, and Node.

-I bring a strong foundation in backend technologies, particularly C#, Python, and JavaScript, and hands-on expertise in frameworks like ReactJS and Next.js.
-I am skilled in managing databases like PostgreSQL with Supabase and building tailored REST APIs for IoT devices.
-Additionally, my technical experience includes C/C++ for embedded systems and the integration of various hardware components.
-My IoT background and proficiency in protocols like MQTT and secure communication through SSH give me a unique perspective for developing robust, efficient, and secure applications.
+My expertise includes:

+- Designing and maintaining REST APIs
+- Managing PostgreSQL databases with Prisma and Supabase
+- Implementing secure authentication protocols (JWT, OAuth)
+- Developing responsive, user-friendly UIs with React.js, Tailwind CSS, and modern UI libraries

+With a foundation in IoT and embedded systems (C/C++, MQTT, LoRaWAN, Zigbee), I also bridge the gap between hardware and software—integrating connected devices with reliable backend systems.

-My curiosity drives me to understand how things work—from inspecting to repairing 🪛—and now I’m eager to bring that passion into software development.
+🔧 My curiosity drives me to understand how things work—from inspecting and testing to repairing and building.
+Now I’m channeling that drive into crafting robust, efficient, and human-centered software.

-I’m excited to put all this passion and curiosity into action and reach the next stage in my journey as a developer. 🚀.
+🚀 I'm excited to keep growing and bringing this passion into every line of code I write.

 🔧 Technologies & Tools
 ---